 Introduction

-HLTWHS005 - Conduct Manual Tasks Safely
+HLTWHS005 - Conduct manual tasks safely

-About The Course
+About This Course

 This is a comprehensive, interactive training course tailored for individuals pursuing roles in aged care and disability support, providing essential manual handling techniques to facilitate safe and effective assistance for residents and clients.
 Manual handling is a critical component in healthcare, aged care, disability support, and community services, as improper techniques can lead to workplace injuries and may pose risks to both workers and the individuals they support.